TenjinInc/procrastinator/README.md

 Process ID files are a single-line file that saves the daemon's process ID number.
 It's saved to the directory given by `:pid_dir`.
 The default location is `pids/` relative to the file that called `#daemonized!`.

+## Similar Tools

+Procrastinator is a library that exists to enable job queues with flexibility in storage mechanism and minimal dependencies.
+It's neat but it is specifically intended for smaller datasets.
+Some other approaches include:

+### Linux etc: Cron and At

+Consider [Cron](https://en.wikipedia.org/wiki/Cron) for tasks that run on a regular schedule.

+Consider [At](https://en.wikipedia.org/wiki/At_(command)) for tasks that run once at a particular time.

+While neither tool natively supports retry nor prioritization, they can be great solutions for simple situations.

+### Gem: Resque

+Consider [Resque](https://rubygems.org/gems/resque) for larger datasets (eg. 10,000+ jobs) where performance optimization becomes relevant.

+### Gem: Rails ActiveJob / DelayedJob

+Consider [DelayedJob](https://rubygems.org/gems/delayed_job) for projects that are tightly integrated with Rails and fully commit to live in that ecosystem.

 ## Contributing